 First a little commentary on the Expo itself, even though the pervious Orange County location was further away from me, I preferred it.
 They had it at a Fair Grounds.
 The place was more open.
 Had more parking (we were forced to park at a nearby hotel when they ran out of parking at 10:30AM! – and some had to park blocks away at Disneyland and hike back.)
 And I heard that even though the crops ran to midnight, the food at the Anaheim Convention center shut down early and it was freezing in the big room at night.

 Ok back to the good stuff.
 I think I’m in love!!
-I happened upon a crowd around a demo.
+I

 As I crept closer I saw it.
 Teresa Collins Designs and Photocentric have teamed up to create the Stampmaker. http://www.unkit.com/2010/08/10/award-winning-stamp-machine/ It’s a UV light system that allows you to create your own clear custom polymer stamps, stencils, and embossing dies!!
 Make my own stamps!!
 I’m so in!
 Then I saw the price tag $150 and so I forced my feet to walk away – for now.
 It’s so tempting though.
 Image all of the stamps you can create.
 What stamps would you like to see?
 So it’s on my wish list for somewhere down the road.